Catcher Leadership - The Impact of Great Catchers on Their Teams

 The Era of Atsuya Furuta and Motonobu Tanishige

 From the 1990s through the 2000s, Atsuya Furuta and Motonobu Tanishige reigned as NPB's premier catchers.
-Furuta posted a career .294 batting average with 217 home runs for the Yakult Swallows and won the 1993 batting title at .340.
+Furuta posted a career .294 batting average with 217 home runs for the Yakult Swallows and won the 1991 batting title at .340.
 Beyond his offense, he led the league in caught stealing percentage multiple times, excelling on both sides of the ball.
 In 2006, he became a player-manager, carrying on Nomura's legacy.
 Tanishige, meanwhile, set the NPB record with 3,021 career games for the Chunichi Dragons.
 He was the linchpin of a pitching staff that won four league titles and one Japan Series championship under manager Hiromitsu Ochiai from 2004 to 2011.
 Tanishige's creed was to let pitchers throw comfortably, providing tailored game-calling for diverse arms like Kenshin Kawakami and Masa Yamamoto.
 What both catchers shared was the intelligence to deeply understand each pitcher's characteristics and adapt their calling to the game situation.

-Skills Required of Modern Catchers
+Skills Required of Catchers in the 2020s

-In modern NPB, the skills required of catchers have diversified significantly.
+In NPB since the 2020s, the skills required of catchers have diversified significantly.
 Beyond traditional pitch calling and blocking, framing has gained widespread recognition.
 Framing is the catching technique of making borderline pitches appear as strikes, and in MLB, data analysis has shown that elite framers can save their teams over 10 runs per season.
 In NPB, the proliferation of tracking data since the 2020s has enabled numerical evaluation of framing ability for catchers like Takuya Kai of the SoftBank Hawks and Yuhei Nakamura of the Yakult Swallows.
 Beyond caught stealing rates, the concept of Catcher ERA, measuring how pitcher performance varies by catcher, is also gaining traction.
 At the 2023 World Baseball Classic, Nakamura served as Japan's starting catcher, masterfully handling a pitching staff that included MLB stars Shohei Ohtani and Yu Darvish, contributing to the championship victory.

 Books about Atsuya Furuta are also helpful